 Cycle and Coffee, Swanbourne Beach to Swan River

-Computer work has been sending us a little crazy lately.
-Seeking some fresh air and a little bit of adventure, we decided to get on the bicycles this weekend for a pedal around Perth.
-Winter may appear to be an unlikely time to be outside, however thanks to Perth’s mild weather it’s probably the best time.
-I’ll give you some worthy reasons – no flies, no scorching sun, less sweating, less people and a cup of coffee never tasted so good!
-There are even some days of minimal wind and light rain or none at all with clear skies.
+Working from home has been sending us a little crazy lately and we are being very unproductive.
+So, seeking some fresh air and a little bit of bike related adventure, we decided to hop on the bicycles this weekend for a pedal around Perth.
+Winter may appear to be an unlikely time to be outside, however thanks to Perth’s mild weather it’s probably the best time given the chances of windless days.
+Plus, I’ll give you some additional worthy reasons – no flies, no scorching sun, less sweating, less people and a cup of coffee never tasted so good!

-We left the car at Swanbourne beach with the ultimate plan to cycle along the coast to Propeller Cafe in North Fremantle for coffee before making our way back along the Swan River.
-I started this short post, however in my enthusiasm it grew into one with maps and lots of detail.
+We left the car at Swanbourne beach with the ultimate plan to cycle along the coast to Propeller Cafe in North Fremantle for coffee before making our way back along a cycle path close to the Swan River.
+I started this short post, however in my enthusiasm it grew into one with maps and plenty of detail.
 I got a little excited.
-Then I thought, the route we took is also perfect for short walks with some disable friendly areas.
-You certainly don’t need a bicycle to reach the areas with views too!
+Then I thought, the route we took is also perfect for short walks.
+You certainly don’t need a bicycle to reach these views too!

 Start and end – Swanbourne Beach